lshiffer/message-drawer/README.md

 Enhancement for Mixmax to include drawn messages.

 ### About
 Adds an Enhancement to Mixmax allowing the User to draw a message to be included in his/her email.
 Developed with vanilla JS and EaselJS with Node on the back running Express.

+A User can edit his/her drawing by clicking on 'Edit' once the drawing is within the email.
+New doodles can be added to the drawing and will be saved when the User clicks 'Attach'.
+Clicking 'Clear' will <i>only</i> clear the new doodles on the drawing, the original drawing will remain.
+'Clear' when not editing a drawing will clear the entire canvas.

 /
 * server.js